AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

    the deprecated command amr.nosub = 1.

 -  If amr.subcycling_mode = Manual: the code will subcycle
-   according to the values supplied by .
+   according to the values supplied by amr.subcycling_iterations.

 In the case of amr.subcycling_mode = Manual, we subcycle in manual mode with largest allowable timestep.
 The number of iterations